WebSocket Advantages, Disadvantages, and Some Practical Advice

 On the other hand, WebSockets allow for an always-on connection so that the server can send new data to the client without waiting for a request.
 This interactivity eliminates the above disadvantages.
 To see the benefits of WebSocket, let's compare it with HTTP.

-How does WebSocket differ from HTTP?
+How Does WebSocket Differ From HTTP?

 Before the advent of Web Sockets, the primary protocol was and still remains HTTP.
 The HTTP protocol is unidirectional.
 After the request-response cycle, the connection is closed.
 Any subsequent request establishes a new connection to the server: as many requests as there are connections.
 It wasn't a problem for static content like an informational article on a website.
 But you need to refresh the page manually to find out about changes in interactive content (such as a new message in an online chat, comments, or push notifications).